Advice to IM Churches

 No, there is no requirement to open.
 You should only open if you consider it safe to do so.
-All churches are encouraged to consider continuing to stream worship or other events, both to avoid large gatherings and to continue to reach those individuals who are self-isolating or particularly vulnerable to COVID-19 as well as to those who have joined worship for the first time online during the lockdown period.
+All churches are encouraged to consider starting or continuing to stream worship or other events, both to avoid large gatherings and to continue to reach those individuals who are self-isolating or particularly vulnerable to COVID-19 as well as to those who have joined worship for the first time online during the lockdown period.
 Whatever is decided, please consider how to communicate this to your members and community.

 The government has defined a place of worship as follows:

 "A place of worship refers to a building used for regular religious ceremonies, communal worship or similar gatherings by religious organisations.
 It includes the use of surrounding grounds, for example, adjoining car parks, courtyards or gardens for which the venue managers are also responsible.

 The guidance also covers premises when being used for religious gatherings, even when their primary purpose is not for religious gatherings, such as a community centre.
 These premises will only be able to be used where they are permitted to be open and additional guidance may be applicable.